In the Ayurvedic school of thought the five elements of space, air, fire, water and earth form the basis of everything.

 Each individual is constituted of all three doshas, but usually one or two dominate.
 Various dosha proportions determine one’s physiological and personality traits, as well as general likes and dislikes.

-When the Doshas are balanced, a person is healthy and in harmony.
+When the Doshas are in balance, a person is healthy and in harmony.